basho/basho_docs/content/riak/ts/1.3.0/using/creating-activating.md

 Please note the following when using the `WITH` clause:

-* The property values can be of numeric or string types (parsable as `sint64`, `double` or `varchar`, correspondingly).
+* The property values can be of numeric or string types (parseable as `sint64`, `double` or `varchar`, correspondingly).
 String values should be quoted with a `'`; literal single quote characters appearing in the string should be doubled (and not escaped with a `\`).